Producer price index: Coverage

 Imports are excluded, but locally produced goods that are transported between businesses owned by the same corporation are included.
 Items produced domestically specifically for the military are also included.

 Calculation

 The PPI is determined by taking the average weighted price of goods and services produced in the U.S. for the current month and year, dividing it by the average weighted prices of goods and services produced in the U.S. during a base month and year, and then multiplying the outcome by 100.

-For example, if the average weighted price of goods and services in the U.S. during July 2023 is $120, and the average weighted price during the base month, January 2022, is $100, the PPI for July 2023 would be calculated as follows: